colestriler/api-scraper/README.md

 # API Scraper

 ### What
-A repo full of scripts that scrape public APIs.
+Python scripts that scrape public APIs.

 ### Why
 There are many ways to collect data from the web.
 One way is to use a HTML scraper such as [Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest/).
 The problem with scraping directly from a site's page, however, is that often times your scraper will need to be redesigned after every major change to the site's HTML or CSS.